laravel/docs/sanctum.md

 For this feature, Sanctum does not use tokens of any kind.
 Instead, Sanctum uses Laravel's built-in cookie based session authentication services.
 This approach to authentication provides the benefits of CSRF protection, session authentication, as well as protects against leakage of the authentication credentials via XSS.

 > {note} In order to authenticate, your SPA and API must share the same top-level domain.
 However, they may be placed on different subdomains.
+Additionally, you should ensure that you send the `Accept: application/json` header with your request.

 <a name="spa-configuration"></a>
 ### Configuration